 - a.
 Successful passage of each year of the four-year curriculum as defined in the Student Academic Performance and Grading Policy and Academic Standing Policy.

-- Orientation
+- i.
+Orientation

-- · All MS1 required courses
+- ii.
+All MS1 required courses

-- · All MS2 required clerkships (IM, Surg, Pedi, WH, Neuro, Psych, EM) and Milestone 0
+- iii.
+All MS2 required clerkships (IM, Surg, Pedi, WH, Neuro, Psych, EM) and Milestone 0

-- · Successful completion of ILD Course
+- iv.
+Successful completion of ILD Course

-- · Successful completion of all longitudinal courses and longitudinal clerkships
+- v.
+Successful completion of all longitudinal courses and longitudinal clerkships

-- · Other requirements (typically completed in the MS4 year, but can be done prior to the MS4 year)
+- vi.
+Other requirements (typically completed in the MS4 year, but can be accomplished prior)

-- Acting Internship (2 x 4 weeks) = 8 weeks \one designated as Core AI, both completed at Dell Med
+- 8 Weeks = Acting Internship (two four-week courses) At least one course shall be a designated Core Al

-- · Critical Care = 4 weeks
+- 4 Weeks = Critical Care

-- · Geri/Palliative = 2 weeks
+- · 22 Weeks = Electives

-- Electives = 20 weeks

-- · Milestone 1 = 1 week
+- 1 Week = Milestone 1

-- · For a Total of 35 weeks.